github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

 #.
 Open the CodeQL Databases view in the sidebar.

 #.
 Hover over the **Databases** title bar and click the appropriate icon to add your database.
-You can add a database from a local ZIP archive or folder, from a public URL, or from a project slug or URL on LGTM.com.
+You can add a database from a local ZIP archive or folder, from a public URL, or from a project slug on GitHub.com.

    .. image:: ../images/codeql-for-visual-studio-code/choose-database.png
       :width: 350